 2.3.
 Audience data and statistics

-We analyse a vast amount of information in order to provide Customers with statistics.
-In relation to Influencer audience (the “Audience”), this includes, in particular: gender, age group and ethnicity.
-While these items may represent a somewhat sensitive issue, We have undertaken a review of our legitimate interests and the risks to the rights and freedoms of individuals.
-We concluded that our processing for statistical purposes is in line with legislation and does not affect the rights and freedoms of individuals.
+We analyze a vast amount of information in order to provide Customers with statistics.
+In relation to the Influencer audience (the “Audience”), this includes, in particular: gender, age group and ethnicity.
+While these items may represent a somewhat sensitive issue, We have undertaken, in accordance with Article 35(7)(a) GDPR, an assessment to identify and prove our legitimate interests and to exclude that our legitimate interests be overridden by the fundamental rights and freedoms of the Audience or any individuals (Art.
+6(1)(f) GDPR).
+We concluded that our processing for statistical purposes is in line with the Applicable Law and does not conflict with the fundamental rights and freedoms of individuals.

-In order to legally process data on the ethnic origin of the Audience, We require relevant legal basis.
-One of the bases is processing for statistical purposes (while safeguarding fundamental rights and interests of the Audience).
+In order to lawfully process the data on the ethnic origin of the Audience, We require relevant legal basis.
+One of the bases is processing for statistical purposes (Art.
+9(2)(j) GDPR) (while safeguarding fundamental rights and interests of the Audience) and the fact that such data (Art.
+9(2)(e) are made publically available by their data subject).
 Such processing does not have discriminatory effects on natural persons involved nor results in measures having such effect.
-Finally, there is no automated decision-making and profiling based on ethnic origin of the Audience.
+Finally, there is no automated decision-making and profiling based on ethnic origin of the Audience (Art.
+14(2)(g) GDPR).

-3. What we do with personal data and data
+3. What we do with your personal data and aggregate data

 We provide a statistical service and so, the data about Influencers identified above is shared with Customers whether on a trial basis or upon payment of fees.